 • The mandatory <rs:md> child element of <urlset> must have a capability attribute that has a value of changedump-manifest.
-It also has the mandatory from and the optional until attributes to convey the temporal interval covered by the ZIP package in which the Change Dump Manifest is contained: bitstream for all resource changes that occurred during the specified interval must be included in the ZIP package and the Change Dump Manifest must refer to each.
+It also has the mandatory from and the optional until attributes to convey the temporal interval covered by the ZIP package in which the Change Dump Manifest is contained: bitstream for all resource changes that

-- A mandatory <rs:ln> child element of <urlset> points to the Capability List with the relation type up. - One <url> <url> child element of <urlset> should be included for each resource change, and hence for each bitstream.
+- occurred during the specified interval must be included in the ZIP package and the Change Dump Manifest must refer to each. - One <url> <url> child element of <urlset> should be included for each resource change, and hence for each bitstream.
 This element does not have attributes, but uses child elements to convey information about the resource change and its associated bitstream.
-The <url> <url> element has the following child elements: </ur> - A mandatory <loc> child element provides the URI which the Source associates with the bitstream. - o A mandatory <lastmod> and an optional <changefreq> child element with semantics as described in Section 7. - o A mandatory <rs:md> child element must have a change attribute to convey the type of change the resource underwent.
+The <url> element has the following child elements: </ur> - A mandatory <loc> child element provides the URI, which the Source associates with the bitstream. - O Optional lastmod> and <changefreq> child elements with semantics as described in Section 7. - o A mandatory change the resource underwent.
 The change attribute value may be created, updated, or deleted.
 Except in the case of change="deleted", the element must also have a path attribute to convey the location of the bitstream within the ZIP package.
-The path is relative to root of the package and it is expressed with a leading slash (/).
-The use of the type attribute in the <rs:md> element is strongly recommended to help Destinations determine the Media Type of the bitstream.
-The <rs:md> element may further have the attributes hash and length, as described in Section 7. - Optional <rs:ln> child elements link to related resources as described in Section 7 and detailed in Section 14.
+The path is relative to the root of the package and it is expressed with a leading slash (/).
+The use of the type attribute in the rs:md> element is strongly recommended to help Destinations determine the Media Type of the bitstream.
+The crs:md> element may further have the attributes datetime, hash, and length, as described in Section 7. - Optional <rs:ln> child elements link to related resources as described in Section 7 and detailed in 14.